MWNUK in the Media

 View moreGuardian - 24/06/2024

-Birmingham election candidate apologises for ‘deeply disturbing’ remarks about women
+Election candidate apologises for disturbing remarks

 MWNUK was quoted from its media statement on the parliamentary candidate Akhmed Yakoob’s comments about women: “We strongly encourage all women to closely examine candidates’ positions on crucial issues such as violence against women and girls and equality.”